convertersystems/opc-ua-samples/README.md

 ### Main Projects
+- DataLoggingConsole - A simple example to demonstrates use of SessionChannel for reading a list of nodes and logging the values to the Console.
-- ConsoleApp - An example console application.
-Demonstates use of SessionChannel for creating subscriptions and logging of data changes or events.
+- ConsoleApp - A simple example to demonstrates use of SessionChannel for creating subscriptions and logging of data changes or events.
 - StatusHmi - An simple example HMI for .NETFramework 4.6.1.
 Demonstrates basic subscription feature of Workstation.UaClient.
 - RobotHMI - An more complex example HMI for .NETFramework 4.6.1.
 Demonstrates features of Workstation.UaClient, such as reading /writing variables, logging events, calling methods.
 - RobotApp - An more complex example HMI for Universal Window Platform (UWP).
 Demonstrates features of Workstation.UaClient, such as reading /writing variables, logging events, calling methods.